-This project aims to evaluate the combined effect common prescription benzodiazepines and alcohol on driving performance and eye movements during driving.
+This study aims to evaluate the combined effect of common prescription benzodiazepines and alcohol on driving performance and eye movements during driving.

 You may be eligible to participate if you:

-- Are a social drinker (> 2 alcoholic drinks on a single occasion)
+- are a social drinker (more than two alcoholic drinks on a single occasion)

-- Have no previous or currnt history of psychiatric conditions (except where free from depression or anxiety diagnosis and treatment for > 2 years)
+- have no previous or current history of psychiatric conditions (except where free from depression or anxiety diagnosis and treatment for more than two years)

 - aren't taking medication (excluding prophylactic antibiotics or the contraceptive pill).

 Participation will involve attending the Centre for Human Psychopharmacology on five separate occasions:

 - one screening session for a maximum of 1.5 hours

 - four testing sessions, one week apart, for three hours each.